snowyu/property-manager.js/README.md

 * The enumerable attributes beginning with '$' can not be exported. but can be assigned.
 * `undefined` value can not be exported.
 * the readonly(writable is false) attributes can not be assigned.
+* the assignment order of properties is the order of defined properties.

 You can inherit from it.